isrlab/isrlab.github.io/01 index.md

 1. N. Das, R. Bhattacharya, Sparse Sensing Architecture for Kalman Filtering with Guaranteed Error Bound, **1st IAA Conference on Space Situational Awareness (ICSSA)**, Orlando, FL, USA, 2017.
 1. N. Das, R. P. Ghosh, N. Guha, R. Bhattacharya, B. K. Mallick, [Optimal Transport Based Tracking of Space Objects in Cylindrical Manifolds](https://www.researchgate.net/publication/319357580_Optimal_Transport_Based_Tracking_of_Space_Objects_in_Cylindrical_Manifolds), **The Journal of Astronautical Sciences**, 2019.

-## Asynchronous Numerical Algorithms for Computational Mechanics and Optimization
+## Systems Theory of Numerical Algorithms for Computational Mechanics and Optimization

 Future exascale machines are expected to have $$10^5-10^6$$ processors, providing a deep hierarchy of systems and resources.
 However, many challenges exist, which must be overcome before exascale systems can be utilized as a useful tool to further understanding critical scientific inquires.
 Among the main obstacles to scaling code to exascale levels is the communication necessary in tightly coupled problems, such as in **uncertainty propagation, turbulence flow simulations at high Reynolds numbers, and large-scale convex optimization**.
 The synchronization across processors can cause 50-80% processor idle time.
-Our research focuses on asynchronous numerical algorithms that do not wait for data to be synchronized.
+Our research focuses on applying systems theory to asynchronous numerical algorithms that do not wait for data to be synchronized.
 Communication between processors is modeled as a stochastic channel, and the behavior of the numerical algorithm is analyzed in a stochastic jump dynamical system framework.
+In addition, we present a new systems theory for finite-difference schemes that guarantee a given spectral error, a given approximation order, and numerical stability for a given linear PDE.
+The formulation treats the coefficients in a finite-difference formulation as *control gains* and the finite-difference scheme is synthesized as a controller for a linear dynamical system.

 <img class="mySlides" src="assets/images/async.png" style="display:block; margin:auto; width:100%;max-width:960px">

 ### Selected Papers

 1. V. Deshpande, R. Bhattacharya, D. Donzis [A Unified Framework to Generate Optimized Compact Finite Difference Schemes](https://arxiv.org/pdf/1912.07382.pdf), **Journal of Computational Physics**, 2021.
-1. K. Kumari, R. Bhattacharya, D. Donzis, [ A Unified Approach for Deriving Optimal Finite Differences](https://authors.elsevier.com/a/1ZodA_W0q~1ic), **Journal of Computational Physics**, 2019.
+1. K. Kumari, R. Bhattacharya, D. Donzis, [A Unified Approach for Deriving Optimal Finite Differences](https://authors.elsevier.com/a/1ZodA_W0q~1ic), **Journal of Computational Physics**, 2019.
 1. K. Lee, R. Bhattacharya, J. Dass, V. Sakuru, and R. Mahapatra, [A Relaxed Synchronization Approach for Solving Parallel Quadratic Programming Problems with Guaranteed Convergence](https://ieeexplore.ieee.org/document/7516014/), **IPDPS**, Chicago,2016.
 1. K. Lee and R. Bhattacharya, [On the Relaxed Synchronization for Massively Parallel Numerical Algorithms](https://www.researchgate.net/publication/301650726_On_the_Relaxed_Synchronization_for_Massively_Parallel_Numerical_Algorithms), **American Control Conference**, 2016.
 1. K. Lee, R. Bhattacharya, and V. Gupta, [A Switched Dynamical System Framework for Analysis of Massively Parallel Asynchronous Numerical Algorithms](https://www.researchgate.net/publication/273640349_A_Switched_Dynamical_System_Framework_for_Analysis_of_Massively_Parallel_Asynchronous_Numerical_Algorithms), **ACC**, 2015.

 ## Uncertainty Management in Cyber Physical Systems

 Cyber-physical systems have strong coupling between physics, communication, and computation.
 In our research, we develop algorithms for quantifying uncertainty in system behavior due to uncertainties in the physics (unmodeled dynamics, process and sensor noise), communication (irregular channels, packet loss, etc.), computation (jitter in real-time tasks, CPU transients, etc.).
 The system-level behavior is modeled as a stochastic jump system, and new uncertainty propagation algorithms for such jump systems are developed.
 New stochastic scheduling algorithms have been developed that switch between computational tasks to ensure system-level robustness.

 <img class="mySlides" src="assets/images/cps.png" style="display:block; margin:auto; width:100%;max-width:960px">